Disease of Addiction – FAQ

 Adolescent patients may have electric razors but no aerosol products or products containing alcohol.
 Adults may have non-alcohol based toiletries.

 Please do not bring any over-the-counter medications to treatment.
-Our medical staff will address any issues that may arise.
+Our medical staff are fully equipped to address any issues that may require these.

 Adult patients may smoke in designated areas during free time.
 Adolescents are not allowed to smoke anywhere on program grounds.